at St. Anthonys

 A focus on exams and grades alters the way students learn, making learning a means to an end rather than a good in itself.
 This contributes to a view of school as a necessary evil on the road to commercial success rather than a joyful discovery that forms the soul.
 In addition, student anxiety over grades and exams is on the rise nationwide, contributing significantly to the teenage depression/anxiety/suicide epidemic.

-Although we have no regular exams throughout the year, we are partnering with Classical Learning Test (CLT)* to assess the students and to mark their progress at the end of each year.
-We will not be "teaching to the test"; we believe our students will excel because they are learning how to think and they love learning.
+We are also partnering with Classical Learning Test (CLT)* to assess the students and to mark their progress at the beginning/end of each year.
+We will not, however, be "teaching to the test".
 Through the CLT, parents can also see how their students are doing compared with other students across the nation.

 *The Classic Learning Test (CLT) is the new standard for college entrance assessments.
 It is designed for high school juniors and seniors.
 The CLT takes two hours, and tests for grammar, literary comprehension, and mathematical and logical reasoning; it also contains an optional, ungraded essay portion.